 Legal information that is important: I know that running a race is a potentially hazardous activity.
 I should not participate unless I am medically able and properly trained.
 I agree to abide by all decisions of the race officials relative to my ability to complete the race safely.
 I assume all risks associated with participating in this event, including but not limited to falls, contact with other participants, the effects of the weather, traffic and the condition of the course, all risks being known and appreciated by me.
 Having read this waiver and knowing these facts and in consideration of your accepting my entry, I, for myself and anyone entitled to act on my behalf, waive and release officials, family members of Alie Reichling, the Alie Reichling Memorial Scholarship Fund, all sponsors, their representatives and successors from all claims or liabilities of any kind arising out of my participation in this event.
 In addition, I understand that if the race is cancelled by circumstances beyond the control of the organization, my fee will not be refunded.

 When & Where

 Alie Reichling Memorial Scholarship Fund

-The family of Alie Reichling has established a scholarship in her name after her untimely passing earlier this year due to complications from routine surgery at Johns Hopkins.
+The family of Alie Reichling has established a scholarship in her name after her untimely passing on March 15th, 2014 due to complications from routine surgery at Johns Hopkins.
 She was just 24 years old.
 The Alie Reichling Memorial Scholarship Fund was founded at her alma mater, Virginia Tech, to be awarded to a student that best embodies the same exceptional qualities as Alie.

 Alie’s laugh and charismatic personality lit up every room and she was dedicated to her school, community, family and friends.
 Her coordination of touching events such as nursing home dances with fellow students left a lasting impression on all involved.
 She was deeply engaged with the Actively Caring for People organization and her life was devoted to helping others.